Gabriella439/slides/marketing/marketing.md

   🤔: Haskell may not be a good fit for other industries, but I'm okay with that

-# The recipe for failure

-* Solve a problem that has already been solved

-  🧐: Did you know that you can build a web server in Haskell?

-* Litter the ecosystem with half-baked projects

-  🧐: I can write the documentation later

-* Spread yourself thin

-  🧐: Haskell is a general-purpose programming language

 # The importance of focus

 I like to think of tool adoption as analogous to a nuclear chain reaction: